postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/microsoft-power-automate.md

 In the Postman activity feed you can view changes your teammates make to your Postman Collection.
 Integrating with Microsoft Power Automate enables you to send these updates to email services like Outlook, Gmail, or a custom SMTP service.
 You can also set up Twilio to text you when updates are made to your feed.

-To see the Postman Collection activity feed in Microsoft Power Automate, do the following:

 1. Select **Add Integration**.
 2. On the **Team Activity Feed** page, enter the Webhook URL to send team updates to this specific URL.
 3. Select **Add Integration**.